 Why risk your health with baking soda?

-Recently, I’ve seen claims about baking soda in my gout forums.
-I’ve looked at daily sodium bicarbonate more closely.
+Recently, I’ve seen claims about baking soda being good for gout in my gout forums.
+So, I looked at daily sodium bicarbonate more closely.
 It’s frightening!
+Because it shows that the baking soda gout myth is dangerous.

 Within minutes, I found around 20 reports about baking soda toxicity.
 Many were individual case reports, including death.
 One report was a comprehensive review of baking soda poisoning.
 Because this is not specifically a gout report, I won’t review it in detail.
 But, significant points are: